WilliamCrownover/e-commerce-backend/README.md

 To test that the server is working you can use a program like Insomnia or Postman to make GET, POST, PUT, and DELETE requests for the three models, Category, Product, and Tag.
 See the walkthrough video for a demonstration of these routes.

 ## Technologies
 - Node.js
 - Express.js
 - MySQL2
 - Sequelize
 - Dotenv

+## License
+Licensed under the MIT License - https://opensource.org/licenses/MIT

+## Contact

+If you have any questions you can email me at williamcrownover1@gmail.com.

+You can also check out my other work on GitHub at [WilliamCrownover](https://github.com/WilliamCrownover)